-{APC name} {APC email} {APC phone}

-Distribution: {Cardholder name} {Supervisor name}
+{APC name} {APC email} {APC phone} Distribution: {Cardholder name} {Supervisor name}

-\ANNEX 9 P.L.
+ANNEX 8 P.L.
 112-194 GOVERNMENT CHARGE CARD ABUSE PREVENTION ACT OF 2012

 P.L.
 112-194 Description and Responsible Office/ Tools/Reports

 Reference References available

 § 1909.3 - "Management of Travel Cards" [Amends Section 2 of the

 Travel and Transportation Reform

 Act (TTRA) of 1998 (P105-264; 5

 U.S.C.
 5701 note) by adding the

 following new subsection: (h)

 Management of Travel Cards to

 include the following 112-194

 provisions:

 T1. § 1909.
 3(1) - "Required Safeguards

-11. and Internal Controls" - The head of
+and Internal Controls" - The head of

 each executive agency that has

 employees that use travel charge

 cards shall establish and maintain

 the following internal control

 activities to ensure the proper,

 efficient, and effective use of such

 travel charge cards:

 T2. § 1909.3(1)(A) - There is a record in Components / Account Listing Report

 each executive agency of each 041103 Records

 holder of a travel charge card issued

 on behalf of the agency for official

 use, annotated with the limitations

 on amounts that are applicable to

 the use of each such card by that

-travel charge cardholder.
+Т2 travel charge cardholder.
+C / D-4-:1/C

-T3. § 1909.3(1)(B) - Rebates (Refunds) Components / Detail/Summary Rebate

-based on prompt payment, sales 040306 Rebates Reports
+Т3. § 1909.3(1)(B) - Rebates (Refunds) based on prompt payment, sales Components / 040306 Rebates Detail/Summary Rebate Reports

-volume, or other actions by the
+volume, or other actions by the 040300 Redaies Reports

 agency on travel charge card

 accounts are monitored for accuracy

 and properly recorded as a receipt of

 the agency that employs the

-T 4 cardholder.
-Components / A account A stimiter Trant
+cardholder.

 T4. § 1909.3(1)(C)- Periodic reviews Components / Account Activity Text

 are performed to determine whether 041107 Review Report

-each travel charge card holder has a Reports to Identify Accounts for
+each travel charge card holder has a Reports to Identify 1

-need for the travel charge card Closure
+need for the travel charge card Accounts for

-Ciosure

-T5.
-T6. § 1909.3(1)(C)- Appropriate training is provided to each travel charge cardholder and each official with responsibility for overseeing the use of travel charge cards issued by an executive agency. § 1909.
-3(1)(D) - Each executive agency has specific policies regarding travel charge cards issued for various component organizations DTMO / Responsible for policy and training through web based training in TraX / Component - Responsible for compliance / 0408 Travel Card Training DTMO / 0403 General Travel Card Information / 0404 Travel Card DTMO TraX courses and categories of component organizations, the credit limits authorized for various categories of card holders, and categories of employees eligible to be issued travel charge cards, and designs those policies to minimize the financial risk to the Federal Government of the issuance of the travel charge cards and to ensure the integrity of travel charge card holders.
-Eligibility Τ7. § 1909.3(1)(E) - Each executive agency has policies to ensure its contractual arrangement with each travel charge card issuing contractor contains a requirement that the creditworthiness of an individual be evaluated before the individual is issued a travel charge card, and that no individual be issued a travel charge card if that individual is found not creditworthy as a result of the evaluation (except that this paragraph shall not preclude issuance of a restricted use, prepaid, declining balance, controlled-spend, or stored value card when the individual lacks a credit history or has a credit score below the minimum credit score established Components / 041001 Requirement for Credit Score Checks / GSA SmartBulletin 31 Both the GSA SmartPay© Master Contract and the DoD Tailored Task Order include this requirement
+Closure

+T5. § 1909.3(1)(C)- Appropriate DTMO / DTMO TraX courses

+training is provided to each travel Responsible for

+charge cardholder and each official policy and training

+with responsibility for overseeing through web based

+the use of travel charge cards issued training in TraX /

+by an executive agency.
+Component -

+5 5 Responsible for

+compliance / 0408

+Travel Card

+Training

+T6. § 1909.
+3(1)(D) - Each executive DTMO / 0403

+agency has specific policies General Travel Card

+regarding travel charge cards issued Information / 0404

+for various component organizations Travel Card

+and categories of component Eligibility

+organizations, the credit limits

+authorized for various categories of

+card holders, and categories of

+employees eligible to be issued

+travel charge cards, and designs

+those policies to minimize the

+financial risk to the Federal

+Government of the issuance of the

+travel charge cards and to ensure the

+integrity of travel charge card

+holders.

+T7. § 1909.3(1)(E) - Each executive Components / Both the GSA

+agency has policies to ensure its 041001 SmartPay© Master

+contractual arrangement with each Requirement for Contract and the DoD

+travel charge card issuing contractor Credit Score Checks Tailored Task Order

+contains a requirement that the / GSA include this requirement

+creditworthiness of an individual be SmartBulletin 31

+evaluated before the individual is

+issued a travel charge card, and that

+no individual be issued a travel

+charge card if that individual is

+found not creditworthy as a result of

+the evaluation (except that this

+paragraph shall not preclude

+issuance of a restricted use, prepaid,

+declining balance, controlled-spend,

+or stored value card when the

+individual lacks a credit history or

+has a credit score below the

+minimum credit score established